giadainnocenti/enviroment-impact-health/README.md

 Asthma is a chronic inflammatory disease of the airways whose characteristic symptoms are: wheeze, syspnoea, cough and chest thightness associates with variable expiratory airflow limitation.
 Data showed that air pollution has a negative impact on asmatic conditions in both adults and children [1].
 The exposure to air pollution represent a significant risk factor for asthma development in children.
 However, a causal relation between air pollution and development of adult asthma is not established [2-3]. \
 Air pollutants can be divided in gaseous and particulate matter (PM) according to their particle size and physical state.
 PM are the pollutants with the greatest impact on humans health [1].\
-The air quality goodness is described for the public using the Air Quality Index (AQI) which retrieval change from country to country [4].
-It is calculated by using the highest index pollutant among ground-level ozone, PM, carbon monoxide, sulfur dioxide and nitrogen dioxide [4-5].
+The air quality goodness is described for the public using the Air Quality Index (AQI) which is calculated differently from country to country [4].
+In the united states, the AQI is calculated by using the highest index pollutant among ground-level ozone, PM, carbon monoxide, sulfur dioxide and nitrogen dioxide [4-5].

 # Wireframe Goals